Pancake: China

 Chinese pancakes may be either savoury or sweet, and are generally made with dough rather than batter.
 The dough mostly consists of water, flour, and vegetable oil.
 The dish can be served as a side, usually alongside duck, or as a snack, topped with scallions along with hot and sour sauce.

 Japan

 In Japan, okonomiyaki are made from flour, egg, cabbage and a choice of ingredients.
 Oyaki are pancakes often stuffed with anko, eggplant, or nozawana.
 Dorayaki are a sort of sandwich made from Western-style pancakes and anko.
 Sweet crepes are also very popular.

 The Japanese have also created a soufflé-style cooked-in rings-pancake, which is taller and fluffier than the American pancakes it is inspired by, and found in Singapore, Toronto, Australia, and the United Kingdom.

+Ryukyu Islands

+In Ryukyu Islands, pancakes include Hirajacii (ヒラヤチー).Hirajacii is a thin, very simple Okinawan pancake-like dish similar to buchimgae.
+It is basically "a savory Okinawan crepe with leeks", and is sometimes called "Okinawan style okonomiyaki".
+The name means "fry flat" in the Okinawan language.

+People cook it at home, so there are few Specialty shop in Okinawa, with none of them serving Hirajacii.
+The ingredients consist of eggs, flour, salt, black pepper and green onions, fried with a little oil in a pan.

 Korea

 In Korea, pancakes include savoury buchimgae (Korean pancakes) and jeon (egged and battered pan-fries, sometime pancakes), bindae-tteok (pan-friend mung bean cakes), as well as sweet hotteok (filled sweet pancake).
 These may be served during all times of the day as side dishes or just snacks.
 Variants of the dish use the batter of the pancake to make deep fried vegetables, meat, or fish.